kavita2776/Computer-Vision-Project/README.md

 # Computer-Vision-Project
-Tried  some yolo algorithm for drownneeis detections which main cause for accident nowdays
+Tried  some yolo algorithm for drowsinees detections which main cause for accident nowdays